wenwei202/caffe/README.md

     block_group_lasso { # specify the group lasso regularization on 2D blocks
       xdimen: 5 # the block size along the x (column) dimension
       ydimen: 10 # the block size along the y (row) dimension
-      block_decay_mult: 1.667 # the decay multiplier of group lasso regularization on each block }
+      block_decay_mult: 1.667 # the local multiplier of weight decay by group lasso regularization }
   }
   param { # biases